hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 * `skip_provider_registration` - (Optional) Should the AzureRM Provider skip registering the Resource Providers it supports?
 This can also be sourced from the `ARM_SKIP_PROVIDER_REGISTRATION` Environment Variable.
 Defaults to `false`.

 -> By default, Terraform will attempt to register any Resource Providers that it supports, even if they're not used in your configurations to be able to display more helpful error messages.
-If you're running in an environment with restricted permissions, or wish to manage Resource Provider Registration outside of Terraform you may wish to disable this flag; however, please note that the error messages returned from Azure maybe confusing as a result (example: `API version 2019-01-01 was not found for Microsoft.Foo`).
+If you're running in an environment with restricted permissions, or wish to manage Resource Provider Registration outside of Terraform you may wish to disable this flag; however, please note that the error messages returned from Azure may be confusing as a result (example: `API version 2019-01-01 was not found for Microsoft.Foo`).

 * `storage_use_azuread` - (Optional) Should the AzureRM Provider use AzureAD to connect to the Storage Blob & Queue API's, rather than the SharedKey from the Storage Account?
 This can also be sourced from the `ARM_STORAGE_USE_AZUREAD` Environment Variable.
 Defaults to `false`.